SukkaW/hentaiverse-monster-database/README.md

 ### Userscript

 The HentaiVerse player can install a userscript to improve the user experience of the project.
-The userscript is hosted in a dedicated GitHub repository [SukkaW/hv-monsterdb-userscript](https://github.com/SukkaW/hv-monsterdb-userscript).
+The source code of the userscript is hosted in a dedicated GitHub repository [SukkaW/hv-monsterdb-userscript](https://github.com/SukkaW/hv-monsterdb-userscript).
 It is built with [Million Virtual DOM](https://millionjs.org) and [nanostore](https://github.com/nanostore/nanostore).

 The script will update the local database from `https://hv-monsterdb-data.skk.moe` once per day, typically at the Dawn of a New Day event out of the battle.
 During the battle, the script will automatically show monster information on the page.
 All information comes from the local database, with no request to the server involved.
 Every time the player scan a monster, the script will automatically parse Battle Log, update the local database, and send the scan result to the submit endpoint.
 The userscript also exposes [a set of APIs](https://suka.js.org/hv-monsterdb-userscript/) to work with other HentaiVerse userscripts.